kstenerud/concise-encoding/cbe-specification.md

 **Note**: Custom data in [text form](ce-structure.md#custom-type-forms) **MUST** be converted to binary form before being encoded into CBE, as CBE does **not** support the text form.

-**Example**: a fictional "complex number" cutom type with real and imaginary components represented using float32, assigned to custom type code 1
+**Example**: a fictional "complex number" custom type with real and imaginary components represented using float32, assigned to custom type code 1

       {
           real:      float32 = 2.94 (40 3c 28 f6)
           imaginary: float32 = 3.0  (40 40 00 00)
       }

-Encoded as a custom type (note: the multibyte values are encoded in little endian byte order):
+Encoded as a custom type (note: the multi-byte values are encoded in little endian byte order):

      *1 *2 *3 *4          *5
     [92 01 10 f6 28 3c 40 00 00 40 40]